SAT: Predictive validity and powers

-Education economist Jesse M. Rothstein indicated in 2005 that high-school average SAT scores were better at predicting freshman university GPAs compared to individual SAT scores.
+Education economist Jesse Rothstein indicated in 2005 that high-school average SAT scores were better at predicting first-year university GPAs compared to individual SAT scores.
 In other words, a student's SAT scores were not as informative with regards to future academic success as his or her high school's average.
 In contrast, individual high-school GPAs were a better predictor of collegiate success than average high-school GPAs.
 Furthermore, an admissions officer who failed to take average SAT scores into account would risk overestimating the future performance of a student from a low-scoring school and underestimating that of a student from a high-scoring school.

 While the SAT is correlated with intelligence and as such estimates individual differences, it does not have anything to say about "effective cognitive performance" or what intelligent people do.
 Nor does it measure non-cognitive traits associated with academic success such as positive attitudes or conscientiousness.
 Psychometricians Thomas R. Coyle and David R. Pillow showed in 2008 that the SAT predicts college GPA even after removing the general factor of intelligence (g), with which it is highly correlated.

 Like other standardized tests such as the ACT or the GRE, the SAT is a traditional method for assessing the academic aptitude of students who have had vastly different educational experiences and as such is focused on the common materials that the students could reasonably be expected to have encountered throughout the course of study.
 As such the mathematics section contains no materials above the precalculus level, for instance.
 Psychologist Raymond Cattell referred to this as testing for "historical" rather than "current" crystallized intelligence.
 Psychologist Scott Barry Kaufman further noted that the SAT can only measure a snapshot of a person's performance at a particular moment in time.
 Educational psychologists Jonathan Wai, David Lubinski, and Camilla Benbow observed that one way to increase the predictive validity of the SAT is by assessing the student's spatial reasoning ability, as the SAT at present does not contain any questions to that effect.
 Spatial reasoning skills are important for success in STEM.
 A 2006 study led by psychometrician Robert Sternberg found that the ability of SAT scores and high-school GPAs to predict collegiate performance could further be enhanced by additional assessments of analytical, creative, and practical thinking.